-If you or your spouse, if filing a joint return, were part-year residents in North Carolina during tax year 2018, or if you or your spouse, if filing a joint return, were nonresidents and received income from North Carolina sources during tax year 2018, you must complete Form D-400 PN to determine the percentage of federal adjusted gross income, as adjusted, that is subject to North Carolina income tax.
+If you or your spouse, if married filing jointly, were not full-year residents of North Carolina during tax year 2019, you must complete Form D-400 PN to determine the percentage of federal adjusted gross income, as adjusted, that is subject to North Carolina income tax.
 You are a "part-year resident" if you moved to North Carolina and became a resident during the tax year, or you moved out of North Carolina and became a resident of another state during the tax year.
 You are a "nonresident" if you were not a resident of North Carolina at any time during the tax year.
-For more information, see "Who Must File a North Carolina Individual Income Tax Return?" on Page 5.
+(For more information, see "Who Must File a North Carolina Individual Income Tax Return?" on Page 5.)